-Most lenders have a REO department that you'll work with while buying a REO property from them.
+Most lenders have a REO department that you'll work with in buying a REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
-Since banks typically sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.
+Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 After you've submitted your offer, you can expect the bank to make a counter offer.
 From there it will be up to you to decide whether to accept their counter, or submit another counter offer.
 Realize, you'll be working with a process that generally involves several people at the bank, and they don't work evenings or weekends.
 It's typical for the process of offers and counter offers to take days or even weeks.